 Find out more about our Ranch Management Program training and recruitment process by clicking here!

 This wetland restoration & wildlife habitat project encompassed a 1600-acre property located in eastern Idaho.
-The ranch suffered significant habitat degradation prior to the collaborated efforts of Terrawest Conservancy.
+The ranch suffered significant habitat degradation prior to the collaborated efforts of Terrawest Concervancy.
 The 24-month project created stream bank stabilization, repaired plant succession due to overgrazing, and created new wetlands and wildlife habitat for waterfowl and big game species.

-At the confluence of Spring Creek, Crow Creek and the Salt River, the 265-acre spring development project began as Terrawest Conservancy was engaged to oversee the creation and restoration of fish and waterfowl habitat.
+At the confluence of Spring Creek, Crow Creek and the Salt River, the 265-acre spring development project began as Terrawest Concervancy was engaged to oversee the creation and restoration of fish and waterfowl habitat.
 Through a target-based approach the Spring Creek Meadows now provides winter habitat for dozens of trumpeter swans and numerous fish species, including snake river cutthroat.

 Hidden Dell Ranch is a 2,165-acre private inholding surrounded by public ground.
-Prior to Terrawest Conservancy’s involvement, the property had been overgrazed and suffered significant vegetation loss.
+Prior to Terrawest Concervancy’s involvement, the property had been overgrazed and suffered significant vegetation loss.
 Hidden Dell underwent an extensive habitat restoration effort to enhance stream banks, wetlands, and wildlife habitat.
 Subsequently, more than 12 acres of wetlands and fish passage were created for the Bonneville Cutthroat, and several big game species now thrive on the property.

 This historic 2,155-acre ranch contains over 7 miles of Cottonwood Creek, and nearly a half a mile of the Green River in Western Wyoming.
-Terrawest Conservancy protected crucial migration corridors for mule deer, antelope and moose.
+Terrawest Concervancy protected crucial migration corridors for mule deer, antelope and moose.
 This was accomplished in multiple phases by reclaiming degraded habitat and restoring native vegetation communities.

-From 2003 to 2010 Terrawest Conservancy owned the Mayfield Spring as part of their habitat conservation portfolio.
+From 2003 to 2010 Terrawest Concervancy owned the Mayfield Spring as part of their habitat conservation portfolio.
 During this period over 23 meandering miles of Hams Fork River were fenced and protected, and mother nature healed.
 Currently this 4,200-acre ranch is home to multiple sensitive and protected species, including Sage Grouse, Pygmy rabbits, Colorado & Snake River Cutthroat, Rainbow & German Brown Trout.